 Holley is a perfect example of the businessman acting as the link between the scientist’s theoretical discoveries and the material goods such discoveries make possible.
 Although neither a technological nor a financial genius, Holley made a respectable living by spreading a new technology.
 In so doing, he brought radical and beneficial innovations not only to steel-makers but to all American industry.
 The life of everyone who rode a train or used goods transported by rail – and that meant nearly all Americans – was immeasurably improved by Holley’s dedication to doing his best in his chosen field.

-The base of the Holley monument is white marble, which has not held up well to New York City’s pollution.
+The tripartite pedestal for Holley was designed by architect Thomas Hastings of Carrere and Hastings, the firm that later designed the New York Public Library, the Frick mansion and the western approach to the Manhattan Bridge.
+The white marble has not held up well to New York City’s pollution.
 After repeated cleanings, the inscription is almost illegible.
 This transcription is from the NYC Park Department’s site.

 BORN IN LAKEVILLE